 How can we make a difference for positive women and their communities?
 Listen, speak, and act.
 We aim to do just that working with individuals and organizations.
-Recognized as an expert on women’s HIV-related health and accompanying social issues, we provide HIV education and prevention information in a variety of ways.
+Recognized as an expert on women’s HIV-related health and accompanying social issues, we provide education and prevention information in a variety of ways.

 Our educational resources are distributed across the country.
 Especially popular are the Pocket Guide for Women Living with HIV, and the newer Pocket Guide on Aging for Women Living with HIV, which can be ordered from catie.ca.
 For a full list of our resources, please visit our Resources and Publications page.

 Our annual conference brings together positive women and service providers to discuss women-specific issues.
-In the past, we’ve had keynote speeches on topics ranging from reproductive health and fertility issues; Aboriginal health and wellness; women, housing, and health; the health of women in incarceration; and refugee and immigrant health.
+In the past, we’ve had keynote speeches on topics ranging from reproductive health and fertility issues; Indigenous health and wellness; women, housing, and health; the health of women in incarceration; and refugee and immigrant health.

 We often participate in health fairs and other special events, such as the Simon Fraser University World AIDS Day event and the AMSSA Diversity Health Fair, where we provide information about HIV basics, safer sex, HIV transmission, and more.
 We are regularly asked to set up a resource table or deliver a presentation on an aspect of HIV or women’s health.
 Send us an email if you’d like to invite us into your community.